cellarsandtraders/traders/README.md

-# traders
+# Traders
-Front end app for Cellars and Traders
+AngularJS Front end app for Cellars and Traders